-COURSE DESCRIPTION: While probability began with a study of games, it has grown to become a discipline with numerous applications throughout mathematics & the sciences.
-Drawing on gaming examples for motivation, this course presents axiomatic and mathematical aspects of probability.
-Included will be discussions of random variables, expectation, independence, laws of large numbers, & the Central Limit Theorem.
-Many interesting and important applications will be presented, including some from coding theory, number theory and nuclear physics.
-NOTE: this course moves at a very fast pace.
-We'll cover a lot of material and applications; you are required to read the book before the lecture.
+COURSE DESCRIPTION: While probability began with a study of games, it has grown to become a discipline with numerous applications throughout mathematics and the sciences.
+Drawing on gaming examples for motivation, this course will present axiomatic and mathematical aspects of probability.
+Included will be discussions of random variables, expectation, independence, laws of large numbers, and the Central Limit Theorem.
+Many interesting and important applications will also be presented, including some from coding theory, number theory and nuclear physics.
+NOTE: this course will move at a very fast pace.
+We will cover a lot of material and applications, and you are required to read the book before the lecture.
 Whenever possible we will prove all results and theorems.
-Prerequisites: Multivariable Calculus and Linear Algebra or permission of instructor.
+Prerequisites: Linear Algebra or permission of instructor.
+No enrollment limit (expected: 21).

-CONTACTING ME: You can reach me in Bronfman 202 (if I'm there it's office hours), email sim1@williams.edu, or anonymously through ephsmath@gmail.com (password williams1793).
+CONTACTING ME: You can reach me in Wachenheim 339 (if I'm there it's office hours), email sim1@williams.edu.